 Celebrating a Legacy in Legal Education

 In 1948, three years after the first suggestion of a “law capacity test” to use in law school admission decisions, the first LSAT was administered — giving birth to the idea that became the Law School Admission Council.
-Three-quarters of a century later, LSAC continues to embody the very reason the LSAT was created: the desire to level the playing field and give people from all backgrounds and walks of life a chance to add their diverse voices to the world of law.
+Three-quarters of a century later, LSAC continues to embody the very reason the LSAT was created: the desire to level the playing field and give people from all backgrounds and walks of life a chance to add their unique voices to the world of law.
 We invited key figures from LSAC’s past and present to share their thoughts about our continuing role in making a legal education achievable for all.

 View the Video